 I am a PhD candidate in Economics at London Business School.

-My research fields are macroeconomics and finance.
+My research fields are macroeconomics, finance, and banking.
 I am also interested in spatial economics and cybersecurity.

 Credit Market Power (Preliminary.
 First Version: March 2020)